parryc/thevoid/templates/leflan/language_lithuanian.md

 ## Verbal Prefixes

+Verbal prefixes often make the action perfective.
+If a verbal prefix is used on one verb in a sentence, most often, a prefix should be used on other verbs in the sentence.

 _at_ - to come (future), e.g. *at*eiga, to come
 _į_ - outward prefix, e.g. *į*sakyti, to command
+_nebe_ - no longer
 _pa_ - a little bit (for verbs of movement), e.g. *pa*lipti, climb a little bit _per_ - across (for verbs of movement)
 _pra_ - past (pratetis)